ecDusty/eteca-2018/front-end/client-side/README.md

-# fyn
+# GROOPIES CLIENT SIDE APP
-Neighborhood map web application
+Groopie social event web application

-Welcome to _ecDusty's_ FYN web app, an open source project.

-The purpose

 ## Folder Layout

 As you can see there is just the 1 folder within this repository:

-  * _src_: Contains the source code of your website.
-Basically the easy to read and edit version of the site.
+  * _src_: Contains the source code the your web app.
+Basically the easy to read and edit version of the app.

 When you have gulp up & running and are testing/ distributing your site, you'll see 2 more folders being created during this process:
   * _test_: This is the folder which will hold the code that is still under testing.